Dissidence, collective relationality, and the pluralized bodies beyond one and the same

 On the Palestinian Prisoners’ Day (The Freedom Fighters Detainees)

 What kind of performative promise is Antigone to all those who are excluded from public discourse and who nevertheless articulate their voice within and against the very system that marginalizes them?
-How can one mourn through their assumed criminality?
 Whatever becomes of all those who are banned from the body politic and remain unsought and unmourned?
+Could the illegitimate mourning of different Antigones be an opening toward the (future of the) radically irreducible other that has been left out and resists dialectical closure by the Same?

 Trailer of the film Son of Saul (2015) by László Nemes.